 All summonses that are issued for a violation of the NYC Health Code (for example, restaurant, rodent and pest control, day care, swimming pool, radiation and nuisance cases) are eligible for a Video Hearing even if the violation code you enter below is not found.

-If you were issued a summons by the Department of Environmental Protection (DEP) you should use this list to see if your summons is eligible for an Online Hearing.
+If you were issued a summons by the Department of Environmental Protection (DEP) you should use this list to see if your summons is eligible for a Webcam Hearing.

 For all other summonses, if your violation code is not found below, you must appear in person.